Willyham/tokei/README.md

 ### Benchmarks

-Tokei is pretty quick, not that speed should be an issue for the kinds of things can be used for.
-Nevertheless, no golang library will be considered as usable by the community without some arbitrary benchmarks showing how quick it is:
+Tokei is pretty quick, not that speed should be an issue for the kinds of things it can be used for.
+Nevertheless, no golang library will be considered usable by the community without some arbitrary benchmarks showing how quick it is.

-Generating the next firing time for some common cases. "years in future" is 'worst' case scenario where the first matching entry doesn't occur until about 4 years from the start time.
+These benchmarks are generating the next firing time for some common cases; "years in future" is 'worst' case scenario where the first matching entry doesn't occur until about 4 years from the start time.

 ```